Knightzjz/NCL-IML/README.md

 # **Pre-training-free Image Manipulation Localization through Non-Mutually Contrastive Learning (ICCV2023)**

-Jizhe Zhou, Xiaochen Ma, Xia Du, Ahemd Y.Alhammadi, Wentao Feng* \
+🏀Jizhe Zhou, Xiaochen Ma, Xia Du, Ahemd Y.Alhammadi, Wentao Feng* \
 <font face="Microsoft YaHei" size=2> Sichuan University &  Xiamen University of Technology & Mohamed Bin Zayed University for Humanities </font> \
 <font  size=2>-----------------------------------------------------------------------------------------------------</font> \
-<font  size=4 color=blue>This repo contains the code in our paper and creates a playground allowing you to test NCL model with your customized input.
-If you feel helpful, please cite our work. :p</font> \
+<font  size=4 color=blue>This repo contains the code in our paper and creates a playground allowing you to test NCL model with your customized input.📸If you feel helpful, please cite our work.📸 </font> \
 <font  size=2>-----------------------------------------------------------------------------------------------------</font> \
 <mark><font size=4 color=blue> Playing Tips:</mark></font> \
 1.<font face="黑体" size=4 color=grey> Due to Google Cloud Disk reasons, the "Preparation" section may not be running.
 But it WON'T break this notebook; just ignore it and execute the rest sections in sequence.</font> \